 And now one male cat:

 Each dog has their own specific food, so please bring your food (and food bowl) for your pet and let us know if there's a challenge with any treats as we do have a few from time to time.
-Everyone will eat separately so that we can insure they are eating, not stealing or having food stolen and for safety to insure that there is not any unexpected food aggression.
+Everyone will eat separately so that we can ensure they are eating, not stealing or having food stolen and for safety to ensure that there is not any unexpected food aggression.

 Our water is hydrogen-enriched for health benefits and bowls are kept full all over the house on a regular basis.
 No need to bring a water bowl specifically.

 We are flea and tick FREE and Only treat the yard with a mild insecticide every other month.
 It is imperative, that your kids be free from these pests.
-We understand the less chemicals and poisons they are exposed to, the better and everyone gets to be kept safe and healthy.
+We understand the fewer chemicals and poisons they are exposed to, the better and everyone gets to be kept safe and healthy.
 Up-to-date vaccinations and worming is also a must.

 "For Flea Situations Involving a Member's Dog: